🔳 Our innovation framework

 Not that business model canvas

-The tool we have been using and polishing for years had different names but always the same logic.
+The tool we have been using and polishing for years had different names, but always the same logic.
 We simply call it the Innovation Framework, but this doesn’t matter much.
-What matters is that it lays out the most simple and precise logic you have to connect fast if you want to innovate anything.
+What matters is that it lays out the most straightforward and precise logic you have to connect fast if you want to innovate anything.
 And this is how we deal with describing a business model for an innovation project:

 Always start with the problem